sony/nnabla/object-detection/yolov2/quickstart.md

 ```
 This will clone the whole nnabla-examples repository, including YOLO-v2-NNabla, to your system.

 If you don't have git installed on your system, please access the [GitHub repository for nnabla-examples](https://github.com/sony/nnabla-examples/).
-After you have opend the nnabla-examples page, please click on the "Clone or Download" button, which will allow you to download the whole nnabla-examples repository, including YOLO-v2-NNabla, as a zip archive.
+After you have opened the nnabla-examples page, please click on the "Clone or Download" button, which will allow you to download the whole nnabla-examples repository, including YOLO-v2-NNabla, as a zip archive.

 ## Step 2: Download the Pretrained Network Parameters and Category Descriptions